 Must meet the State of Utah Nursing Physical Demands Policy (see

-- Submit proof of one of the following: a certificate and/or license as a CNA, LPN/PN, MA, or EMT.
-Alternatively, if you are enrolled in a course, you will have a grace period until (date 3 months prior to program start- end of September for January start and mid May for August start) to show proof of completion of the course.
+- Submit proof of certificate and/or license as a CNA, LPN/PN, MA, or EMT.
+Alternatively, if you are enrolled in a course, you will have until December 1 for spring start and August 1 for fall start to show proof of completion of the course.

 - Health certificate (physical exam form), evidence